memgraph/docs/products/memgraph/v1.2.0/how_to_guides/implement-query-modules.md

 `mgp_init_module` but using the standard global allocators.

-Consequently, you may want to reset any global state or release global resource in the following function.
+Consequently, you may want to reset any global state or release global resources in the following function.

 ```c
 int mgp_shutdown_module() {